ultraio/docs-blockchain/docs/tutorials/guides/how-to-create-ultra-pro-wallet.md

 ---
-title: 'How to create an Ultra Pro Wallet'
+title: 'How to create an Ultra Pro Wallet using Ultra Wallet Extension'
-order: -99988
+order: -99989
 oultine: [0, 5]
 ---

-# How to create an Ultra Pro Wallet
+# How to create an Ultra Pro Wallet using Ultra Wallet Extension

 This tutorial will cover the simplest process of creating a developer account on Mainnet to be used to interact with the blockchain using the Ultra Wallet extension.

 ## Prerequisites

 -   Account created using official [Ultra client](https://ultra.io/) or you can create it later during the tutorial using the Wallet Extension
 -   Installed the [Ultra Wallet Chrome Extension](https://chromewebstore.google.com/detail/ultra-wallet/kjjebdkfeagdoogagbhepmbimaphnfln).
 Simply click `Add to` on the extension page
 -   Your account must have sufficient UOS tokens for transactions and fees.
-Current Ultra Pro Wallet creation price: <OracleConversion :amount="2.0" scope="......2nf5.o4" :param="70000" />.
+Current Ultra Pro Wallet creation price is <OracleConversion :amount="2.0" scope="......2nf5.o4" :param="70000" />.
 This tutorial will briefly cover how to get UOS on Mainnet but if you already have some then you will be able to skip that step

 ## Goal